 INTRODUCING OUR FOUR NEW PILLARS

 Contact us to arrange a meeting

 Explore our four new pillars of location assessment

 New Skills & Transition

 Where is the workforce of the future?

-Edinburgh performs well on resiliency due to its high proportion of jobs at low risk from automation.
+- Dundee performs well on resiliency due to its high proportion of jobs at low risk from automation

 Health & Wellbeing

 Which places are good for my quality of life?

 We’ve assessed environmental challenges, commuting, health offer and quality of life.